Cancel anytime

 Leadership and Structure

-Scott Seu is the President and CEO of Hawaiian Electric Industries.
-The company operates under a holding company structure with separate management teams for each subsidiary.
+Scott Seu serves as President and CEO of Hawaiian Electric Industries.
+The company has a board of directors and operates with a divisional structure corresponding to its core business areas.

 Top Products and Market Share